vboyev-MSFT/defender-docs/defender-endpoint/linux-preferences.md

 ##### Configure source enrichment of events using eBPF

-Determines whether events are enriched with metadata from source in eBPF.
+Determines whether events are enriched with metadata at source in eBPF.

 |Description|JSON Value|Defender Portal Value|
 |---|---|---|